pinepain/php-ref/README.md

 }

 if ($exceptions) {
-    throw new Weak\NotifierException('One or more exceptions thrown during notifiers calling', $exceptions);
+    throw new Ref\NotifierException('One or more exceptions thrown during notifiers calling', $exceptions);
 }

 if (refcount($object) == 1) {